Jason DesJarlais

-Jason DesJarlais is an American football scout and former player and coach.
-He is a regional scout for the Jacksonville Jaguars of the National Football League (NFL).
+Jason DesJarlais is an American football scout, former player and coach.
+He is a pro scout for the Jacksonville Jaguars of the National Football League (NFL).
 DesJarlais served as the interim head football coach at the University of San Diego for the final three games of the 2003 season following the firing of Kevin McGarry.

 DesJarlais played college football at Western Montana College—now known as the University of Montana Western.